 GRAFT TO CRAFT

-Being fully immersed in writing in 2019-2020, I wrote several manuscripts (each one over the course of 2 months).
-One being Death of Venice now called Killing Venice.
-It’s the story of an Irish Judge…if I told you I would spoil it.
-Let’s just say he’s a bad-bad boyo!
-The second manuscript was How to Mend a Broken Heart, a streetwise Dublin barber tries to escape his miserable past by helping a young hood put his life back together after his father kills himself.
-And Hometides, a semi-autobiographical, satirical, dark-comedy based in Rathmines, Dublin, told in the 2nd person about a failed musician with big dreams and facing reality again.
-I also started My Sister, The Quiet Girl, about Irish twins born months apart who get themselves mixed up in political activism that leads to a twisted, Hitchcockian plot involving fake identities and manipulating people into doing some murdering.
-That’s not finished.
-I also wrote half-a-book called The Bad Book, about two bored high fliers who make a bet and play with a loner’s life, inviting him into their twisted celebrity world and try to win the bet.
-Killing Venice will be my second novel, followed by either My Sister The Quiet Girl or The Bad Book.
+I got lost in the stories; writing for 10 hours per day wasn’t anything unusual.
+Between 2019-2020 I wrote several manuscripts (each one over the course of 2 months).
+One being How to Mend a Broken Heart, a streetwise Dublin barber tries to escape his miserable past by helping a young hood put his life back together after his father kills himself.
+Another is Hometides, a semi-autobiographical, satirical, dark-comedy based around a failed musician facing reality again and trying to figure himself out and what it is to love.
+I also started My Sister, The Quiet Girl, about Irish twins born months apart who get themselves mixed up in political activism that leads to a twisted, Hitchcockian plot involving fake identities and manipulating people into murdering for them (It’s Now Called ‘Die For Us’).
+I also wrote half-a-book called The Bad Book, about two bored high fliers who make a bet and play with a loner’s life, inviting him into their celebrity world, trying to win the bet to see if he can be corrupted, and if so, how far he can be pushed: murder being the ultimate, prize scooping act.

-In the summer of 2020 I used the Covid lockdowns to perfect the novel, obsessing over every piece of syntax and line of Treoir, recording the days work, listening to it before bed, waking and listening again, correcting every comma, every clunky word until I felt I was seeing a movie play in my head.
-Besides all that—and obsessively recording my music—I was designing my cover…and becoming a baws on Photoshop.
+After two rounds with beta readers, I started full-time editing Treoir around December 2019, and after months of intensive work, I had the first solid version by the end of May 2020.
+In the summer of 2020 I used the Covid lockdowns to perfect the novel, obsessing over every piece of syntax and line, reading the days work aloud and recording it, listening to it before bed, waking and listening again, correcting every comma, every clunky word, until I felt I was seeing a movie play in my head.
+Besides all that—while recording music in between—I was learning all about self-publishing.

-I’m inspired by writers like Alex Garland and Chuck Palahniuk, John Steinbeck and Alexander Dumas, and Robert M. Pirsig, Jean-Paul Sartre, and Salman Rushdie.
+I’m inspired by writers like Kevin Barry, Sally Rooney and Lucy Caldwell; Alex Garland, John Grisham and Chuck Palahniuk; John Steinbeck, Emily Brontë, Alexander Dumas, George Orwell and Jane Austin; Robert M. Pirsig, Jean-Paul Sartre and Salman Rushdie among many many others.